 For spouses who worked at some point and are eligible for Social Security benefits, the government will always issue your own benefits first.
 If your spousal benefits would have been higher, you will be paid the difference between those two amounts to ensure you're getting the greater of the two benefits.

 Benefits for Divorced Women

-A woman can receive up to 50 percent of her ex-husband’s Social Security benefit if she is divorced.
-However, she must have been married at least 10 years.
-In addition, she must be unmarried and be at least 62.
-She can receive the benefit only if her ex-husband is entitled to a Social Security benefit for himself, though he does not have to be currently collecting it.
+A woman can receive up to 50 percent of an ex-husband's Social Security benefit if they are divorced.
+However, the couple must have been married at least 10 years.
+In addition, the wife must be unmarried and be at least 62.
+She can receive the benefit only if the ex is entitled to a Social Security benefit for himself, though he does not have to be currently collecting it.
 She can have the spousal benefit if it is greater than the benefit she would receive based on her own work history.

 Benefits for Widows

 If a widow is younger than retirement age, she will have to pass an earnings test to see whether she qualifies.
 The Social Security Administration publishes earning requirements online.
-Widows do not need to have been married for 10 years.
-Nine months of marriage can qualify a woman for a widow’s Social Security benefit, if she can pass the earnings test.
+Widows do not have to have been married for 10 years.
+Nine months of marriage can qualify a woman for a widow’s Social Security benefit if she can pass the earnings test.

-A married couple of full retirement age can maximize the Social Security benefits that one of them is entitled to by delaying, as long as possible, claiming that benefit.
-If the husband is entitled to a greater benefit than the wife is, he can maximize it by claiming the benefit and then immediately suspending it.
+Until 2015, a loophole existed in which a married couple of full retirement age could maximize the Social Security benefits that one of them is entitled to by delaying, as long as possible, claiming that benefit.
+Under the old plan, if the husband was entitled to a greater benefit than the wife was, he could maximize it by claiming the benefit and then immediately suspending it.
 His wife would then apply for a spousal benefit from his work record.
-The suspension would then make the husband’s benefit continue to grow as if he had never taken a benefit.